 In June 1998, the Financial Accounting Standards Board issued SFAS No. 133 "Accounting for Derivative Instruments and Hedging Activities," which requires certain accounting and reporting standards for derivative financial instruments and hedging activities.
 It applies for the first quarter beginning January 1, 2001.
 We adopted SFAS No. 133 in January 2001 and this adoption did not have a material effect on our financial position or results of operations.

-In December 1999, the Securities and Exchange Commission issued Staff Accounting Bulletin ("SAB") No. 101, "Revenue Recognition".
-In June 2000, the SEC deferred the adoption date for SAB 101 until our fourth quarter ended December 31, 2000.
-SAB 101 summarizes certain areas of the Staff's views in applying generally accepted accounting principles to revenue recognition in financial statements.
-We adopted SAB 101 in October 2000 and this adoption did not have a material effect on our financial position or results of operations.
+In December 1999, the Securities and Exchange Commission issued Staff Accounting Bulletin ("SAB") No. 101, "Revenue Recognition in Financial Statements".
+In June 2000, the SEC deferred the adoption date for SAB No. 101 until our fourth quarter ended December 31, 2000.
+SAB No. 101 summarizes certain areas of the Staff's views in applying generally accepted accounting principles to revenue recognition in financial statements.
+We adopted SAB No. 101 in the fourth quarter ended December 31, 2000 and this adoption did not have a material effect on our financial position or results of operations.